Momo Hirai

-Momo Hirai (平井 もも, Hirai Momo), known mononymously as Momo (Korean: 모모; モモ), is a Japanese singer, rapper, and dancer based in South Korea.
-She is one of the three Japanese members of South Korean girl group Twice under JYP Entertainment.
+Momo Hirai (平井 もも, Hirai Momo), known mononymously as Momo (Korean: 모모; モモ), is a Japanese singer, dancer, and rapper based in South Korea.
+She is a member of South Korean girl group Twice under JYP Entertainment and its subunit MiSaMo.

 Life and career

 Early life and pre-debut activities

 Momo Hirai was born in Kyōtanabe, Kyoto Prefecture, Japan.
 She began dancing at the age of three, together with her elder sister, Hana.

 Momo gained exposure to the South Korean music industry early, appearing in a music video for Lexy in 2008 and on the talent show Superstar K in 2011.
 Momo and her sister were originally spotted by JYP Entertainment in an online video in 2012.
 They were both asked to audition, although only Momo was successful, prompting her to move to South Korea in April 2012.
 Before joining Twice, she danced in a number of music videos as a "K-Pop trainee".
+Momo was originally planned to debut in a four-member girl group in Japan in 2012; however, JYP suspended the plan due to the deterioration of the Korean-Japanese relationship following the Liancourt Rocks dispute.
 In 2015, Momo participated in the South Korean reality television show Sixteen, created by JYP Entertainment and co-produced by Mnet.
-She was initially eliminated from the show but was brought back at the end to become part of the final lineup girl group Twice due to poll feedback from viewers and her performance abilities.
+She was initially eliminated from the show but was brought back by Park Jin-young at the end to become part of the final lineup of girl group Twice, due to her performance abilities.

 Debut with Twice and MiSaMo

 In October 2015, Momo officially debuted as a member of Twice with the release of their first extended play (EP), The Story Begins, and its lead single "Like Ooh-Ahh".
-On February 9, 2023, JYP announced that Momo, alongside bandmates Sana and Mina, will officially debut in Japan on July 26 as a sub-unit named MiSaMo with an extended play of six tracks.
-Prior to the trio's debut, on January 25, they released the track “Bouquet” as part of the soundtrack of TV Asahi’s drama series Liaison: Children’s Heart Clinic.
+On February 9, 2023, JYP announced that Momo, alongside bandmates Sana and Mina, will officially debut in Japan on July 26 as a sub-unit named MiSaMo with the extended play titled Masterpiece.
+Prior to the trio's debut, on January 25, they released the track "Bouquet" as part of the soundtrack of TV Asahi's drama series Liaison: Kodomo no Kokoro Shinryōjo.

 Artistry

 Momo revealed that she was influenced by her older sister Hana from an early age; where she began dancing with her at the age of three.
 She also revealed that the J-pop singer Namie Amuro is her role model and that she "wanted to be like her someday."
-She noted that she loves 2ne1 and Rain, explaining, "I always wanted to thrill people with my dance, and K-pop dance thrilled me."
+She noted that she loves 2NE1 and Rain, explaining, "I always wanted to thrill people with my dance, and K-pop dance thrilled me."

-Other ventures

-Fashion and endorsements
+Endorsements

-In 2022, Momo was appointed as the brand muse of Wonjungyo, a cosmetic brand supervised by Wonjungyo, who is in charge of Twice's makeup.
+In 2022, Momo was appointed as the brand muse of Wonjungyo, a cosmetic brand supervised by Won Jung-yo, Twice's makeup artist.
 In October 2022, she was announced as the brand ambassador of the Japanese sports brand, Onitsuka Tiger.
+In May 2023, she made an appearance as a model to promote the Japanese news app SmartNews.
+In June 2023, Momo was selected as Japanese ambassador for the Italian fashion brand Miu Miu.